 • Default encryption and access to user data.
 Your standard messages don’t use E2E encryption by default.
 Instead, these chats are client-server encrypted.
 While your data is encrypted both during transit and while it's stored on their servers, Telegram retains the encryption keys.
 This means that Telegram or any malicious actor with access to these keys could decrypt and access your messages.
 Other private messaging apps like Signal, WhatsApp, Wire, and Threema use E2E encryption by default.

 • Privacy policy ambiguities.
 Telegram's privacy policy states that it stores identifying user metadata — like your IP address, phone number, location data, and any unencrypted messages and media — for "as long as it’s necessary for Telegram to function."
-This vague language leaves a lot of room for interpretation.
-It’s doubly concerning as Telegram has shared user data with authorities and governments in the past.
+This vague language leaves a lot of room for interpretation and also questions about what they do with that information.

 • MTProto protocol controversy.
 Telegram uses a homegrown encryption protocol called MTProto.
 While the company states that it’s secure, MTProto isn’t open source, so it hasn’t been as extensively audited as other more established protocols (for example, Signal’s protocol or WhatsApp’s implementation of the Open Whisper Systems protocol).
 Due to this, cybersecurity experts have expressed concerns about potential hidden vulnerabilities.